 How to make Labneh- an easy labneh recipe you can make at home.

-When I was a kid, there was always yogurt straining on the counter.
-My mom would make homemade yogurt from scratch, then season it and strain it again in layers of cheesecloth over a bowl, until all the liquid ( called whey) drained out and it was ultra thick and creamy.
-We called yogurt cheese, or labneh cheese.
+When I was a kid, there was always yogurt straining in our kitchen.
+My mom would make homemade yogurt from scratch, then season it and strain it again in layers of cheesecloth over a bowl, until all the liquid (called whey) drained out and it was ultra thick and creamy.
+We called it yogurt cheese, or labneh cheese.
 It was her version of cream cheese.
 Tangy, thick and flavorful, it was a staple in our home and used in many ways!

 What is Labneh?